clesk/clesk.github.io/index.md

   <div markdown="1">

 ### **Land–atmosphere water and energy exchange**
-How warming alters what happens to precipitation after it hits the ground.
+- How warming alters what happens to precipitation after it hits the ground.
+- How the relationship between drought and heat evolve under warming.
+- Whether vegetation buffers or amplifies the drying effect of warming.

   </div>
 </div>